 After breast augmentation—or any surgery, for that matter—rest is paramount.
 But getting the sleep you need during recovery can be tough.
-Our breast augmentation patients have taught our Manhattan Beach-area surgeons a thing or 2 about the breast augmentation recuperation process—and we’re sharing their tips here.
+Our breast augmentation patients have taught us a thing or 2 about the recuperation process—and we’re sharing their tips for how to sleep well after breast augmentation here.

-Breast enhancement surgery requires a period of back-sleeping to ensure incisions heal undisturbed and implants, if placed, can safely settle into their positions.
-But for patients who are accustomed to sleeping on their stomach or sides, getting used to falling—and staying—asleep on the back can be tough.
+After breast augmentation or breast augmentation with lift, you’ll be required to sleep on your back for a time to ensure incisions heal undisturbed and implants can safely settle into their positions.
+But for patients who are accustomed to sleeping on their stomachs or sides, getting used to falling—and staying—asleep on the back can be tough.

 One good way to ensure a comfortable transition is to start sleeping on your back before your breast augmentation.
 Devote a few nights to the position and experiment with what feels most comfortable to you.